slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
 -- Kevin Kelly*

+> *"The best investments are «buy and forget.»" (...)
+"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer." (...)
+"The Memorial Day we remember our unrealized gains." (...)
+"The two biggest investing mistakes are panic buying and panic selling." (...)
+"I only believe in micro.
+I don’t believe in macro." (...)
+"A great reason to buy instead of renting is that you get to fire your landlord." (...)
+"The larger the herd, the lower the returns." (...)
+"All returns in life, weather in wealth, relationships or knowledge come from compound interest."
+-- Naval Ravikant*

 ### On your investment comfort zone